Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Hardness and Planning with Exact Model

-Proposition \ref{prop1} implies that {the standard observability assumption as in both single- \citep{golowich2022learning} and multi-agent \citep{liu2022sample} partially observable RL (i.e., Assumption \ref{observa}) is not enough.} Hence, instead of finding the overall team-optimum, hereafter we will mainly focus on finding the approximate \emph{equilibrium} solutions (also known as \emph{person-by-person} optimum in the team-decision literature \citep{radner1962team,ho1980team}).
-In particular, we focus on finding the {NE in zero-sum or cooperative games, and CE/CCE in general-sum games}, which are weaker notions than the team optimal solution in Dec-POMDPs.

-Although the tractability of NE/CE/CCE in both zero-sum and general-sum normal-form games has been extensively studied, its {formal} tractability in POSGs has been less studied.
-Here by the following proposition, we will show that both Assumption \ref{observa} and {some favorable} information-sharing {structure} are necessary for NE/CE/CCE to be a {computationally} tractable solution concept even for zero-sum or cooperative POSGs, the proof of which is deferred to \S\ref{subsec:hardness_proof}.
+Examples of an observation matrix which satisfies $\gamma$-observability include the random channel which outputs the hidden state with probability $\gamma$, and otherwise outputs a random state uniformly (i.e., from a ``noisy sensor'') or an extra dummy observation $\emptyset$ deterministically (i.e., from a ``failure mode'').
+Meanwhile, although the tractability of NE/CE/CCE in normal-form games has been extensively studied, its formal tractability in POSGs has been less studied.
+Here by the following proposition, we show that both Assumption \ref{observa} and {some favorable} information-sharing {structure} are \emph{necessary} for NE/CE/CCE to be {computationally} tractable, even for the special classes of zero-sum POSGs and cooperative POSGs.
+Specifically, they are necessary in the sense that missing either one of them would make seeking approximate NE/CE/CCE computationally hard, whose proof is deferred to \Cref{subsec:hardness_proof}.

 \begin{proposition} For zero-sum or cooperative POSGs with only information-sharing structures, {or {only} Assumption \ref{observa}, but not both,} computing $\epsilon$-NE{/CE/CCE} is \texttt{PSPACE-hard}. \end{proposition}